jacobcmurphy/nanotwitter/README.md

 # nanotwitter
 [![Code Climate](https://codeclimate.com/github/jacobcmurphy/nanotwitter/badges/gpa.svg)](https://codeclimate.com/github/jacobcmurphy/nanotwitter)

 We present Eden's and Jacob's NanoTwitter, a project for COSI 105b at Brandeis University (Spring 2015).
+The running project can be found [here](http://104.236.17.72)

+If you fork the project, you can start it by running _unicorn config.ru_

 We set out to create a simplified version of [Twitter](twitter.com) that can withstand the test of scale.
 The purpose of the exercise was to demonstrate a variety of scaling techniques that were covered in the class - and put them into practice under controlled testing conditions in a live application.